Krismcnulty/portfolio/README.md

 ## My Work
 ## My Articles
 __Processes and Approaches For a Successful Testing Strategy__
-  * This article gives a brief look into the processes and approaches I believe are important for a successful testing strategy.[Click the link to view the article](https://drive.google.com/file/d/1RVbv5DX9hvnqKNIU68LbhtwyerLobNMh/view?usp=share_link).
+  * This article gives a brief look into the processes and approaches I believe are important for a successful testing strategy.
+[Click the link to view the article](https://drive.google.com/file/d/1RVbv5DX9hvnqKNIU68LbhtwyerLobNMh/view?usp=share_link).

+__Processes and Approaches For a Successful Testing Strategy__
+  * This article gives a brief look into the processes and approaches I believe are important for a successful testing strategy.
+[Click the link to view the article]([https://drive.google.com/file/d/1RVbv5DX9hvnqKNIU68LbhtwyerLobNMh/view?usp=share_link](https://drive.google.com/file/d/1SDewYK9xMTt-AJr4iDDnrM-cC0ykmAHF/view?usp=share_link)).